NAHJ/2018-coding-track/src/pages/blog/2018-07-06-hello-javascript.md

 41!
 The multiplication goes first, then the addition, so b * c, then a + the total of b * c.

 In other words,  2 * 20 + 1, see how we moved the multiplication to the beginning?

+Now you may be thinking, well what does var mean here? var stands for variable, it's a keyword we can use to declare a name for a key.

+<iframe height="400px" width="100%" src="https://repl.it/@erikreyna/js-004?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

+We're declaring a variable called firstName and another variable called lastName.
+We're then joining those to create a full name.

+This is an example of joining strings.
+A string is a set of letters in javascript.

+So far, we've been assigning a value to each variable, but what happens if we don't?

+<iframe height="400px" width="100%" src="https://repl.it/@erikreyna/js-005?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

+**undefined**, makes sense right?
+We haven't defined what the variable will be or if we are grabbing it from somewhere, the program hasn't defined what it is.
+This is important to know because a huge part of programming is knowing what exists and what doesn't, it's what dictates *control flow*.

+Now let's look at an example of control flow using an if/else statement.
+Remember what I mentioned about syntax and grammar?

+<iframe height="400px" width="100%" src="https://repl.it/@erikreyna/js-006?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 TODO: [OPERATORS](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators "MDN - Expressions and Operators")